T

 Table Mountain Aerial Cableway

 Ascend to the summit of Table Mountain for breathtaking panoramic views of Cape Town, the Atlantic Ocean, and surrounding landscapes.
-The cable car ride itself is an experience, rotating to offer 360-degree vistas.
+The rotating cable car offers a unique perspective as you climb.

 • Check the weather forecast; the cableway may close due to high winds.